-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Royston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Royston is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Royston who work in office and administrative support (12.75%), sales jobs (10.74%), and healthcare suport services (7.20%).
+Royston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Royston is a city of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Royston who work in art, media, and design (11.96%), office and administrative support (10.84%), and sales jobs (10.28%).

 Of important note, Royston is also a city of artists.
 Royston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Royston’s character.

-The per capita income in Royston in 2010 was $15,536, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $62,144 for a family of four.
+The per capita income in Royston in 2018 was $14,441, which is low income relative to Georgia and the nation.
+This equates to an annual income of $57,764 for a family of four.
 Royston also has one of the higher rates of people living in poverty in the nation, with 35.30% of its population below the federal poverty line.

 The most common language spoken in Royston is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Italian and Vietnamese.